walles/moar/README.md

   getch() in wide_getch().
 Hanging won't be that much of a problem assuming users will press more keys if nothing happens, thus resolving the hang.

-* Enable source code highlighting by pre-filtering using some highlighter.

 * Enable exiting using ^c (doesn't restore screen).